claudiobierig/adventofcode19/README.md

 - 02.12.
   - Remember: itertools.product is the Replacement for n for loops.
   - Remember: l=l2.copy() to make a shallow copy
+- 06.12.
+  - Remember: x = lambda input : output
+  - For larger tests doctest is not the right choice.
+Need to restructure for the next intcomputer
+  - For the next graph puzzle I'll try [NetworkX](https://networkx.github.io/documentation/stable/index.html) instead of just using a dict.
+  - Remember: python3: d.items(), python2: d.iteritems()